A Survey on 3D Gaussian Splatting

 $\bullet$~\textbf{Frustum Culling.} Given a specified camera pose, this step determines which 3D Gaussians are outside the camera's frustum.
 By doing so, 3D Gaussians outside the given view will not be involved in the subsequent computation.

 $\bullet$~\textbf{Splatting} (Fig.~\ref{fig:fig_3dgs}a).
-In this step, 3D Gaussians (ellipsoids) in 3D space are projected into 2D image space (ellipses). \redtext{The projection proceeds through two transformations: first, transforming 3D Gaussians from world coordinates to camera coordinates using the viewing transformation, and subsequently splatting these Gaussians into 2D image space via an approximation of the projective transformation.
-Mathematically, given the 3D covariance matrix $\bm{\Sigma}$ describing a 3D Gaussian's spatial distribution, and the viewing transformation matrix $\bm{W}$, the 2D covariance matrix $\bm{\Sigma}'$ characterizing the projected 2D Gaussian is computed through:}
+In this step, 3D Gaussians (ellipsoids) in 3D space are projected into 2D image space (ellipses).
+The projection proceeds through two transformations: first, transforming 3D Gaussians from world coordinates to camera coordinates using viewing transformation, and subsequently splatting these Gaussians into 2D image space via an approximation of projective transformation.
+Given the 3D covariance matrix $\bm{\Sigma}$ describing a 3D Gaussian and viewing transformation matrix $\bm{W}$, the 2D covariance matrix $\bm{\Sigma}'$ characterizing the projected 2D Gaussian is computed through:

-\redtext{where $\bm{J}$ is the Jacobian of the affine approximation of the projective transformation~\cite{zwicker2001ewa,kerbl20233d}.
+where $\bm{J}$ is the Jacobian of the affine approximation of the projective transformation~\cite{zwicker2001ewa,kerbl20233d}.
 One might wonder why the standard camera intrinsics based projective transformation is not used here.
 This is because its mappings are not affine and therefore cannot directly project $\bm{\Sigma}$.
 3D GS adopts an affine one proposed in~\cite{zwicker2001ewa} which approximates the projective transformation using the first two terms (including $\bm{J}$) of the Taylor expansion (see Sec.
-4.4 in~\cite{zwicker2001ewa}). }
+4.4 in~\cite{zwicker2001ewa}).

-$\bullet$~\textbf{Rendering by Pixels.} Before delving into the final version of 3D GS which utilizes several techniques to boost parallel computation, we first elaborate on its simpler form to offer insights into its basic working mechanism.
+$\bullet$~\textbf{Rendering by Pixels.} Before delving into the final version of GS with highly parallel computation, we first elaborate on its simpler form to offer insights into its basic working mechanism.